ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

     (Linear.>>=) Linear.builder (someLinearFunction x) (\y -> Linear.return y)

 This effectively avoids the need to find the type of the builder for desugaring.
-We haven't opted for this approach because it requires defining builders while the qualified do requires no extra definitions.
+We haven't opted for this approach though, because it requires defining builders while the qualified do requires no extra definitions.

 Related work